Celebrating Our Sophomores with a BVT Tradition

 Important Details for the Evening

-• Students who have an item (ring, watch, necklace, or pin), which was not purchased
+• Students who have an item (ring, watch, necklace, or pin) that was not purchased

 through Jostens, but would like it presented to them at the ceremony, should bring their

 item to the Main Office on or before December 2nd, labeled with their name and ID